Medical Assistance Transportation Program

 Depending on where you are going, what your needs are, and the costs involved, we could provide you with transportation in one of the following ways:

 Public fixed route bus

 If you have a car available, or if you know someone who has a car and can take you to your medical appointment, we will provide you mileage reimbursement if it is the least costly, most appropriate service available.
 We will reimburse you at the rate of 12 cents per mile.
 We will also reimburse you for your actual parking expenses and tolls if you provide the original receipts showing how much you paid.
+We will reimburse you up to $135 per month, the cost of a SEPTA Anywhere Pass.
 If you have any questions about mileage reimbursement please contact us at 610-490-3975.

 If you want to claim mileage reimbursement for a trip, you must tell us in advance.
 We will send you a form to fill out to tell us how far you have traveled and whether you had any parking or toll costs.
-You can turn in your reimbursement request right after a trip or you can wait until the end of the month.
 Reimbursement forms must adhere to the following schedule:

 |Date stamped by post office||Date check will go out|

 |15th of the month||Between the 25th and 28th of the month|